KarolS/millfork/docs/various/faq.md

 Large programs in Millfork have been developed for Commodore 64.

-Millfork was also tested (via emulators) to run trivial programs on other 8-bit Commodore computers, Atari 8-bit computers, Apple II, BBC Micro, ZX Spectrum 48k, NEC PC-88, MSX, CP/M, NES, Game Boy, Atari 2600 and MS-DOS.
+Millfork was also tested (via emulators) to run trivial programs on other 8-bit Commodore computers, Atari 8-bit computers, Apple II, BBC Micro, ZX Spectrum 48k, NEC PC-88, MSX, CP/M, NES, Game Boy, Atari Lynx, Atari 2600 and MS-DOS.

 Support for other devices using supported processors can be easily added, usually without modifying the compiler.

 ### What microprocessors are supported?

 * MOS 6502 and its descendants: 6510, 65C02, Ricoh 2A03, and to a lesser degree CSG 65CE02, Hudson Soft HuC6280 and WDC 65816.
-6509 is not supported and will not be.
+6509 is not supported and will not be, however with some care you can treat it like a normal 6502.

 * Intel 8080, Intel 8085, Zilog Z80, Sharp LR35902 (also known as GBZ80)